adamrab123/Needham-Schroeder/readme.md

 From properties of modulus, B<sup>a</sup> = A<sup>b</sup>.
 This is because A<sup>b</sup> mod p = g<sup>ab</sup> mod p = g<sup>ba</sup> mod p = B<sup>a</sup> mod p.
 In other words, (g<sup>a</sup>  mod p)<sup>b</sup> mod p = (g<sup>b</sup>  mod p)<sup>a</sup> mod p.

-It should also be noted that only a,b, and g<sup>ab</sup> mod p = g<sup>ba</sup> mod p are keps secret.
+It should also be noted that only a,b, and g<sup>ab</sup> mod p = g<sup>ba</sup> mod p are kept secret.
 All the other values (p,g, g<sup>a</sup> mod p, g<sup>b</sup> mod p ), are public.
 This is an example of the discrete logarithm problem.
 For small numbers like these, the shared key can be computed.
 However, for primes of at least 600 digits,

 ### How Needham Schroeder is Used